whatrocks/blog/src/pages/2020-05-12-my-new-old-apple-iie-computer/index.md

 If anyone's got any spare 5 1⁄4-inch floppies, let me know, because now I've got two whole slots for them (this is actually a serious inquiry, please [tweet](https://twitter.com/whatrocks) at me!).

-### So, what are you doing to do with your new old computer, Charlie?
+### So, what are you going to do with your new old computer, Charlie?

 I'm not sure.
 Here are some of my thoughts.